 It is true, human beings aren’t always everything we aspire to be.
 Many of us are poor drivers.
 Some of us have been rude (or even worse) online.
 Some of us will go through life never finding a haircut that works with our head shape.

 That said, we do have our bright spots.
-We figured out how to build the Arch from two separate points and still get the final piece to fit just right.
-Jon Hamm…am I right?
-We invented ice cream.
-C’mon folks we all scream for it.
+Humans figured out how to build the Gateway Arch from two separate points and still get the final piece to fit just right.

 The bright spot that used to shine for human interaction in banking, however, has dimmed.

-And let’s be frank, apps and financial-services startups may offer certain advantages, including ease and the anonymity many digital-first consumers prefer.
+And let’s be frank, apps and financial-service startups may offer certain advantages, including ease and the anonymity many digital-first consumers prefer.
 That’s not a bad thing.

 However, an app can’t look you in the eye.